Personal Locator Beacons and GPS

 Read more about Personal Locator Beacons and GPS

 A Personal Locator Beacon (PLB) is also known as an emergency beacon.
 When activated, it sends a signal via satellite to emergency services.

-Where you can loan a PLB for free
+Where you can hire a PLB for free

-You can loan a PLB for free at 6 locations in NSW.
-All you have to do is fill in a trip intention form and give a refundable deposit.
-You can pick one up at:
+You can hire a PLB for free at 13 locations in NSW.
+When you pick up your PLB, all you have to do is fill in a trip intention form.
+PLBs are available from:

 Kosciuszko National Park

 - Perisher Valley Office